cutterbuck/LawnStar/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

+Note to future-self: if creating a game app make sure to add a W_OR_L column to PlayerGame join table, much easier to track wins and losses based on an actual attribute then going through score.

 Things you may want to cover:

 * Ruby version